 This suggests that using acetaminophen during pregnancy might increase the risk of having a child with autism or one of the ASDs.

-There are several notable studies that have associated the use of acetaminophen for pain relief in pregnancy with an elevated risk of ASD, including:
+Several notable studies have associated the use of acetaminophen for pain relief in pregnancy with an elevated risk of ASD, including:

-- A 2018 meta analysis of seven studies involving 132,178 pairs of mothers and children suggested excessive use of acetaminophen during pregnancy increased the risk of autism by 20%.
+- A 2018 meta-analysis of seven studies involving 132,178 pairs of mothers and children suggested that excessive use of acetaminophen during pregnancy increased the risk of autism by 20%.

-- Another study involving samples of 996 mother-child pairs of umbilical blood found that children with elevated acetaminophen exposure were almost to 3.62x more likely to be diagnosed with an ASD.
+- Another 996 mother-child pairs of umbilical blood samples found that children with elevated acetaminophen exposure were almost 3.62x more likely to be diagnosed with ASD.

 Doctors involved with the study recommended that acetaminophen be used in pregnancy “only when necessary”--however, estimates suggest that up to 70% of pregnant women use some form of acetaminophen during pregnancy.